-For seven years, Brandi Gilbert has played a pivotal role for IUPUI students eager to explore the world of health care careers, particularly in research, as the director of the Life-Health Sciences Internship Program.
+For seven years, Brandi Gilbert has played a pivotal role for IUPUI students eager to explore the world of health care careers, particularly in research, as the director of the Life-Health Sciences Internship (LHSI) Program.

 The LHSI program connects IUPUI undergrads seeking life and health sciences degrees with research and professional internships on or near the IUPUI campus.
 The students get to explore career goals while gaining professional connections with faculty and staff in IUPUI’s graduate and professional programs.